nicpol16/Nic-Pol/_posts/2020-11-20-Grant-Process-One.md

 What was helpful about our Digital Humanities class was that we got to do peer reviews on our scans to make sure that we had conducted proper research.
 Attached below is an image of a peer review of my environmental scan.

 ![An image of my google doc of my environmental scan with peer review comments](https://nicpol16.github.io/Nic-Pol/images/scan.png)

+### Plans for the Future

+Currently, I am still working on the grant narrative and sample budget.
+The grant narrative is important, as it explains the importance of the grant.
+The sample budget is also important, as it justifies the funds needed from the grant.
+I am also planning on creating a proper mock-up of the political maps through Photoshop.
+I have two rough drafts (made on my phone) which are attached below: